-- Amnesia: A Machine For Pigs unsurprisingly is focused on traversing the titular machine - a giant, sprawling monster of pipes, gears and pistons, buried beneath the streets of London that was designed to streamline the butchering of human sacrifices.
+- Amnesia: A Machine for Pigs unsurprisingly is focused on traversing the titular machine - a giant, sprawling monster of pipes, gears and pistons, buried beneath the streets of London that was designed to automate mass human sacrifice.
 Furthering the trope, the protagonist first designed the machine as his own answer to the approaching horrors of the twentieth century (that he had seen in a vision), such as the great World Wars.
 He viewed that as an even more terrifying industrialization of inhumanity and became so disgusted with mankind, set out to "make pigs of them all".

 - Minecraft of course with "mob farms" or "xp farms", which are all centered around the idea of breeding, trapping, and ultimately killing massive waves of living mobs with little effort on the player's part so the player can gain experience and cool loot.
 You Bastard!.

 - The whole Oddworld series is built on this, with the first opening in RuptureFarms No. 1029, an enormous slaughterhouse that is consuming the region's fauna to extinction.
 Spying on a boardroom meeting, Abe the Janitor learns that the company is so villainous, they're going to turn the Mudokon cleaning staff (Abe included) into meat products for higher profits.

 - World of Warcraft's expansion Warlords of Draenor, features the Iron Horde, an Alternate Timeline version of the original, antagonistic Horde from Warcraft and Warcraft II.
 However, instead of utilising Black Magic like its prime universe counterpart, the Iron Horde instead uses the technology taken from the main Warcraft universe by its founder, Garrosh Hellscream - and takes it to a new level, turning its homeworld into a wasteland through industry just as surely as the original Horde did through demonic magic.
 For example: whereas the Warcraft II orcs used ogre magi, dumb brutish creatures given magical ability and intelligence through corrupting elven runestones, the Warlords of Draenor orcs use ogre ''gods'' with battleship-sized cannons mounted to their backs and supported by tanks.